3-manifolds/SnapPy/doc_src/index.rst

   - The Fox-Milnor slice obstruction is now available as :meth:`fox_milnor_test <snappy.Triangulation.fox_milnor_test>`.

+  - Margulis number can now be computed with :meth:`margulis <snappy.Manifold.margulis>`.

   - :meth:`triangulation_isosig <snappy.Manifold.triangulation_isosig>` now
     preserves the orientation of the core curve rather than the Dehn-filling curve - thus, preserving the (unoriented) spun-triangulation structure.